The current educational system needs a solution.

 OUR OUTPUT: A CORPS OF TEACHER LEADERS

-These commitments drive and shape the work of KSTF’s three programs: Teaching Fellowships, Research and Evaluation and Senior Fellows.
+These commitments drive and shape the work of KSTF’s three programs: Teaching Fellows, Senior Fellows, and Research & Evaluation.
 These programs work together to nurture the intellectual and social resources necessary to build cumulative knowledge that leads to better teaching, leading, and learning.
 The resulting connected learning community:

 - Brings research and practice together in a mutually generative relationship,